The-going/evlproject/content/core/user-api/proxy/_index.md

 {{% argument bufsz %}}
 The size in bytes of the ring buffer where the output data is kept until the in-band worker has relayed it to the destination file.
+_bufsz_ must not exceed 2^30.
+If _granularity_ is non-zero, _bufsz_
+must be a multiple of this value.
 Out-of-band writers may block attempting to write to a proxy file descriptor if the output buffer is full, waiting to be depleted by the in-band worker thread, unless the proxy descriptor is set to [non-blocking mode (O_NONBLOCK)](http://man7.org/linux/man-pages/man2/fcntl.2.html).
 Zero is an acceptable value if you plan to use this proxy exclusively for exporting a shared memory mapping, in which case there is no point in reserving an output buffer.
 {{% /argument %}}

 {{% argument granularity %}}